-Within two weeks prior to Memorial Day, and mid-July, mow all major roads up to 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
-Beginning mid-September, mow all major roads up to 30 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
+All major roads should be mowed 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed around mid-May and mid-July.
+A final mowing of up to 30 feet should be completed every year beginning in mid-September.

 Selectively applying herbicides to control brush up to 50 feet is permitted.